 These enemies were able to approach the mayor of ‘Akká and bribe him.
 They asked that he exile ‘Abdu’l-Bahá from the city of ‘Akká, thinking that after His departure the pilgrims would come to them and would consider them as the center of the Cause.
 However, the mayor of ‘Akká was soon dismissed and sent back to his own country.

 At another time they offered one of Bahá’u’lláh’s cloaks and a pair of his spectacles to the governor of Haifa.
 They encouraged him to go and visit ‘Abdu’l-Bahá with the cloak on his shoulders and with the glasses.
 When he came, ‘Abdu’l-Bahá realized that he was wearing things which had belonged to His Father, and He was deeply grieved.
 However, He did not say a word and treated the man with His usual extreme courtesy and love.
 That day passed, but the time came when that same governor was put in prison and in chains.
 It was ‘Abdu’l-Bahá who hastened to help and liberate him.
 After receiving such unexpected kindness, he begged for forgiveness saying, “It was not my fault.
-Your enemies misled me into taking such a grievious step.”
+Your enemies misled me into taking such a grievous step.”

 During the first week of my pilgrimage, early one morning, Mírzá Áqá Ján, who had been the amanuensis of Bahá’u’lláh, came in and made funny gestures.
 He said, “Alláh-u-Abhá!
 You have an illumined gathering.”